enthought/mayavi/docs/source/mayavi/installation.rst

 You can now install mayavi as follows::

-  $ edm install mayavi jupyter notebook pyqt
+  $ edm install mayavi pyqt

-'pyqt' needs to be installed explicitly for python 3.6 case whereas on python 2.7, pyside is automatically installed.
+Note that 'pyqt' needs to be installed explicitly for python 3.6 as well as fpr python 2.7.

 .. _install-with-easy-install: